Green Business Policy, Mobile Notary

-We will look for reusable face masks that can be disinfected after each use, according to manufacturer instructions, to reduce PPE waste.
+Look for reusable face masks that can be disinfected after each use, according to manufacturer instructions, to reduce PPE waste.

-We will look for disposable, biodegradable, medical-grade gloves that can be recycled or composted, to reduce PPE waste.
+Look for disposable, biodegradable, medical-grade gloves that can be recycled or composted, to reduce PPE waste.

 We will wear reusable, chemical-resistant rubber gloves when using cleaners, disinfectants, or other strong chemicals.

-We will wear safety glasses, safety goggles, or a face shield when recommended by the product or tool label, safety instructions, or our safety policy.
+Wear safety glasses, safety goggles, or a face shield when recommended by the product or tool label, safety instructions, or our safety policy.